Ricardo-Salinas/rsalinas.github.io/_pages/service.md

 author_profile: true
 ---

-Every photon counts for a modern telescope.
+Every photon counts for a modern observatory.
 To make the best out of changing weather conditions, modern telescopes are operated via *queue* mode, where appropriate observations are scheduled depending on the atmospheric conditions of each night.
+Therefore much of the planning and execution of observations relies on the Observatory staff.

-Among my duties at Gemini are: queue coordination, queue observer, contact scientist, [Zorro](https://www.gemini.edu/instrumentation/current-instruments/alopeke-zorro) instrument scientist, support for the [F2 MOS](https://www.gemini.edu/instrumentation/current-instruments/flamingos-2) commissioning and  support for [GHOST](https://www.gemini.edu/instrumentation/future-instruments/ghost) the new high-resolution spectrograph to be commissioned later this year at Gemini South.
+Among my duties at Gemini are: queue coordination, queue observer, contact scientist, [Zorro](https://www.gemini.edu/instrumentation/current-instruments/alopeke-zorro) instrument scientist, support for the [F2 MOS](https://www.gemini.edu/instrumentation/current-instruments/flamingos-2) commissioning and  support for [GHOST](https://www.gemini.edu/instrumentation/future-instruments/ghost), the new high-resolution spectrograph to be commissioned later this year at Gemini South.